SamGree/Battleships/README.md

 ## Deployment

  - All code from Gitpod was pushed to GitHub using the following steps:
  1. git add .
  2. git commit -m "Commit message"
  3. git push

  -  Deploy this project to Heroku, I did the following steps
    1. Push all codes to Github.
    2. Go to Heroku page and login.
    3. Create new app.
    4. App name (battleships) and choose Europe for region.
-   5. create app.
+   5. Create app.
    6. Click GitHub, connect to Github.
    7. Go to the settings tab.
    8. Config vars